-A. Motions to Continue & Proposed Orders.
-Motions to continue, either by attorneys or the United States Probation Office, must be filed at least seven (7) business days prior to the session, absent exigent circumstances.
+A. Motions to Continue.
+Motions to continue, either by attorneys or the United States Probation Office, must be filed at least five (5) business days prior to the first day of the term of court in which the proceeding is scheduled, absent exigent circumstances.

-Motions to continue must include a proposed order which, if approved by the court, would grant the relief sought by the motion.
-The proposed order must be consistent with the requirements of the Speedy Trial Act, 18 U.S.C. § 3161(h), and must include a proposed finding that explains in reasonable detail why the ends of justice served by granting the requested continuance outweigh the best interest of the public and the defendant in a speedy trial.
+Motions to continue court proceedings other than sentencing hearings must be consistent with the requirements of the Speedy Trial Act, 18 U.S.C. § 3161(h), and must explain in reasonable detail why the ends of justice served by granting the requested continuance outweigh the best interest of the public and the defendant in a speedy trial.

 - B. Motions in Limine.
-Motions in limine must be filed at least seven (7) business days prior to the first day of a court term, absent exigent circumstances. - C. Miscellaneous Non-Emergency Motions.
-Any motion of a non-emergency nature not filed at least seven (7) business days prior to the first day of a court term must be received in the Clerk's Office by 4:00 p.m. on the date filed, and will be heard in open court, at which time all parties and coursel must be present. - D. Motions to Suppress.
-All defendants have a right to full and fair consideration of any and all potential violations of their constitutional rights.
-Litigants moving to suppress evidence are expected to: - 1. clearly identify the constitutional violation(s) and any potential exceptions to the warrant requirement that may be applicable; - 2. specifically list the items/evidence sought to be suppressed; and - 3. address whether there was an intervening warrant, if applicable.
+Motions in limine must be filed at least ten (10) business days prior to the pretrial conference, absent exigent circumstances.
+Responses must be filed at least five (5) business days prior to the pretrial conference. - C. Miscellaneous Non-Emergency Motions.
+Any motion of a non-emergency nature not filed at least five (5) business days prior to the first day of the term of court in which the proceeding is scheduled must be received in the Clerk's Office by 4:00 p.m. on the date filed, and will be heard in open court, at which time all parties and counsel must be present. - D. Arraignment Hearings.
+Copies of proposed plea agreements must be submitted to the court at least five (5) business days prior to the first day of the term of court in which the arraignment is scheduled.
+Submissions shall be made to my criminal case manager at angela_shoe@nced.uscourts.gov.